-The hardscape is essentially the backbone to every vivarium.
+The hardscape is essentially the backbone of every vivarium.
 Having rocks and wood provides a natural environment as well as shelter for inhabitants to find comfort and security within.
 Ohko Stone is arguably one of the most sought after vivarium rocks used as hardscape material in recent times.
 This guide will provide a full understanding of Dragon Stone and further explain why it is currently so high in demand.

 What Is Ohko Stone?